yungtechboy1/CyberCore/Readme.md

             Reduces All damage by 10%
             Slower swing time and Longer Attack Cooldown (27 Ticks vs 20) Tank
-            Gain Upto 50% more health
-            Deal upto 10% more damage
+            Gain Upto 50% more health in Asorbtion Deal upto 10% more damage
-            Deal 10% more damage when still (No movement in past 10 Ticks) Crafting
+            Deal 10% more damage when still (No movement in past 10 Ticks) Use "Tank Juice" potion to restore Absorbtion health Or Wait 1 Min - 20 Secs for 1/2 Heart to restore Crafting
         Mad Scientist - Potion Maker
             Able to craft special potions